AknaRick/Rule34-Downloader/README.md

 **then**

 - Run main.py / main.exe and follow on screen instructions
+- If you get stuck, hover over each field for a description of what it does
 - Enjoy your excessive amount of porn

 ### FAQ